MicrosoftDocs/win32/desktop-src/uxguide/vis-animations.md

 ### Performance

 -   **Don't make users wait for your program's animations and transitions.** Use brief animations and transitions (less than 200 milliseconds) whenever practical.
 Use faster animations (100 milliseconds) for more frequent operations.
-Design longer animations (more than one second—usually the progress feedback, illustration, and special experience patterns) so that users can continue to work while they are running.
+Design longer animations (more than one second usually the progress feedback, illustration, and special experience patterns) so that users can continue to work while they are running.
 -   **Design long-running animations to make it clear to users that they can interact while the animation is running.** Users won't attempt to continue to work if the visual clues suggest that they can't.

     ![screen shot of a progress bar in a status bar ](images/vis-animations-image51.png)